 1 Scope

-This Technical Report will study and identify potential enhancements on 5GS to improve energy efficiency (including network energy related information exposure, enhancement for subscription and policy control to enable network savings as service criteria) and to support energy saving in the network, taking the SA1 EnergyServ requirements in TS 22.261[8] into consideration.
+This Technical Report will study and identify potential enhancements on 5GS (e.g. including network energy related information exposure, enhancement for subscription and policy control to enable energy efficiency as service criteria) to improve energy efficiency and to support energy saving in the network, taking the SA1 EnergyServ requirements in TS 22.261[8] into consideration.

+Potential enhancements on 5GS to take into account the availability of renewable energy may also be considered as part of this study.